Al Ahly SC: Rivalries

-The Cairo Derby is a rival football match between Egyptian clubs Al Ahly SC and Zamalek SC, which are among the most successful clubs in Africa.
-Al Ahly and Zamalek were named by the Confederation of African Football as the 1st and 2nd African Clubs of the 20th century, respectively.
-Both clubs are located in Greater Cairo, and their matches are considered the highlight of the football season with a live broadcast to most of the Middle Eastern and North African countries since the 1970s.
+The Cairo Derby is a rivalry between Egyptian clubs Al-Ahly SC and Zamalek SC.
+Both clubs are located in Greater Cairo, and their matches are considered the highlight of the football season with a live broadcast to most of the Middle Eastern and North African countries since the 1960s.
 Typically, the derby is played twice each season with two matches in the Egyptian Premier League, but it is not uncommon to find the teams meeting each other in the Egypt Cup, especially in the final, and in Africa's most prestigious club competition, the CAF Champions League.

 Supporters

 Ultras Ahlawy

-Al Ahly has a large fan base of ultras named Ultras Ahlawy (abbreviated UA07) which are known for their pyrotechnic displays.
+Al-Ahly has a large fanbase of ultras named Ultras Ahlawy (abbreviated UA07) which are known for their pyrotechnic displays.
 Ultras Ahlawy raised its banner for the first time at a match against ENPPI Club on 13 April 2007.
 Ultras Ahlawy also supports Al Ahly's basketball, volleyball, and handball teams.
 Ultras Ahlawy members include college graduates, workers, and youth from many social levels in Egypt.
-Their motto is "Together Forever", which is meant to highlight the connection between their members.
-Other slogans include "WE ARE EGYPT", "The best club in the universe" or "The best club in existence" (Egyptian pronunciation: A'zam Nady Fi El Koon).
+Their motto is "Together Forever", which is meant to highlight the connection between their members. pronunciation: A'zam Nady bel Koron).

-Clubs in Egypt became a major political force during the 2011 Egyptian revolution against former president Mubarak, but were known for long-standing animosity with the police.
-When 38 members of the Ultras Devils were arrested in Shebeen al-Kom for "belonging to an illegal group", along with additional violent offences, it was seen as a crackdown on the organizations by authorities.

-Other Supporting groups
+Other supporting groups

 Port Said Stadium riot

 On 1 February 2012, a massive riot occurred at Port Said Stadium in Port Said, Egypt, following an Egyptian Premier League football match between Al-Masry and Al Ahly, following a 3–1 victory by Al-Masry.
 Al-Masry supporters violently attacked supporters of Al Ahly by trapping them inside the stadium and attacking them with clubs, stones, bottles, and fireworks.
 As a result, 72 supporters of Al Ahly were killed with more than 500 injured after thousands of Al-Masry spectators stormed the stadium stands and pitch.
 Many of the deaths were due to the police's refusal to open the stadium gates.
 Members of Ultras Ahlawy claim that the supporters were specifically targeted because of their highly televised calls for the Supreme Council of the Armed Forces to step down, as well as their open mockery of the previous regime and the Supreme Council of the Armed Forces.